facebookarchive/xctool/README.md

 brew install xctool
 ```

-or can be downloaded and run vai the xctool.sh command.
+or can be downloaded and run via the xctool.sh command.

 ## Usage